 Not disclosing important details

-Remember that things like major repairs, title defects, or liens and judgement will be discovered during the due-diligence period.
-Attempting to hide this in the beginning will only lead to problems later
+Remember that things like major repairs, title defects, or liens and judgments will be discovered during the due-diligence period.
+Attempting to hide this, in the beginning, will only lead to problems later.

 How will you sell the house?